-As of December 31, 2015, we have used \$0.6 million of the net proceeds including repurchase of non-controlling interest (\$.25 million) repayment of debt (\$0.21 million), funding of our original product (\$.01 million), funding of our New Neighbor Guaranty program (\$0.09 million) and real estate owned investments (\$0.05 million).
-The remainder of the funds have been invested in accordance with our investment policy.
+As of December 31, 2016, we have used \$7.3 million of the net proceeds for various purposes including repurchase of non-controlling interest (\$.25 million), repayment of debt (\$2.54 million), debt interest payments (\$0.65 million), funding of our original product (\$.15 million), funding of our New Neighbor Guaranty program (\$0.56 million) and real estate owned investments (\$0.54 million).
+The remainder of the funds have been invested in accordance with our investment policy as well as used in normal operations of the Company.